health

 Why is not getting enough sleep so bad?

-Well, consistency getting very little sleep could increase your risk of numerous health conditions, such as cardiovascular disease, inflammation, obesity and depression - which in turns impacts your health and overall lifespan.
+Well, consistency getting very little sleep could increase your risk of numerous health conditions, such as cardiovascular disease, inflammation, obesity and depression — which in turn impact your health and overall lifespan.

 Just keep in mind that it's a fine balance — because excessive sleep is a thing, too.
 So, don't go too crazy.